 They are (building) the largest and most accessible chain of psychedelic wellness clinics in the country and a scalable ecosystem to increase revenue, margins and patient base.
 The company has 12 clinics operational as of early 2022 with 15 more scheduled to open by the end of 2023.
 The clinics are strategically located in secondary cities to improve accessibility and reach and serve the greatest number of patients.
-As future psychedelic treatments are legalized we will offer additional options across the largest provider network, no matter where you’re located in America, with a keen focus on serving 2nd cities and the bulk of the population.
+As future psychedelic treatments are legalized, Delic will offer additional options across the largest provider network, no matter where you’re located in America, with a keen focus on serving 2nd cities and the bulk of the population.

-They’re focused on bringing psychedelic wellness to the mainstream through an umbrella of related businesses we own and operate to support scaling the impact and reach of treatment, including 1) trusted media and e-commerce platforms and in-person events to market the services directly to patients and consumers and gain data, 2) a licensed lab to develop IP, R&D and innovative high quality and safe product lines and 3) the largest and most accessible network of physical clinics to administer effective treatments.
+They’re focused on bringing psychedelic wellness to the mainstream through an umbrella of related businesses they own and operate, scaling the impact and reach of treatment, including 1) trusted media and e-commerce platforms and in-person events to market the services directly to patients and consumers and gain data, 2) a licensed lab to develop IP, R&D and innovative high quality and safe product lines and 3) the largest and most accessible network of physical clinics to administer effective treatments.

 In short, they have built a direct pipeline to consumers and patients, scaled it across platforms both online and offline and are putting more people into our clinics across the country.